doraemon0905/create-pull-request/README.md

 The tool uses AI providers in the following priority order:

-1. **ChatGPT (OpenAI)** - Primary provider
+1. **Claude (Anthropic)** - Primary provider
    - Most reliable and consistent results
+   - Excellent code understanding and analysis
+   - Superior reasoning capabilities for complex changes
    - Fast response times

+2. **ChatGPT (OpenAI)** - Secondary provider
+   - Reliable alternative when Claude is unavailable
-   - Excellent understanding of code context
+   - Good understanding of code context
+   - Consistent performance

-2. **Gemini (Google)** - Fallback provider
+3. **Gemini (Google)** - Fallback provider
-   - Good alternative when ChatGPT is unavailable
+   - Good alternative when primary providers are unavailable
    - Strong analytical capabilities
    - Handles complex code changes well

-3. **GitHub Copilot** - Legacy provider
+4. **GitHub Copilot** - Legacy provider
    - May have stability issues
    - Uses GitHub infrastructure
    - Fallback option for existing setups

 If multiple providers are configured, the tool will automatically:
-- Try ChatGPT first
+- Try Claude first
+- Fall back to ChatGPT if Claude fails
-- Fall back to Gemini if ChatGPT fails
+- Fall back to Gemini if both Claude and ChatGPT fail
-- Fall back to Copilot if both ChatGPT and Gemini fail
+- Fall back to Copilot if all other providers fail
 - Use template-based generation if all AI providers fail

 You can configure multiple providers for maximum reliability.